Newsletters from Bolivia

 1,17MB Bolivia Newsletter - June 2014

 Besides completing the plans of work in every placement of ours, we’re always trying to find new ways to give something back to the community.
-So when we heard that Nutrition Day was approaching, we decided to ask our French volunteers that were working on a care project, if they would like to carry out a nutrition workshop in one of the orphanages that we work with.
+So when we heard that Nutrition Day was approaching, we decided to ask our French volunteers that were working on a care project, if they would like to carry out a nutrition workshop in one of the care centres that we work with.

 1,55MB Bolivia Newsletter - May 2014